-Just as we each carry griefs that are unique to our own lives and circumstances, we are also all the keepers of many shared collectives griefs.
-We can experience grief over large things, such as the loss of a loved one, as well over more subtle and silent things—the end of an era, or the death of a part of ourselves.
+Just as we each carry grief that is unique to our own lives and circumstances, we also hold collective grief.
+We grieve over large things, such as the loss of a loved one, as well over more subtle and silent things—the end of an era, or the death of a part of ourselves.

-We are also experiencing a new kind of grief, being alive on this earth at this time, as we watch the world around us wane in many ways.
+We are also experiencing a new kind of grief as we live through the Anthropocene and watch the world around us wane in many ways.
 More and more species are vanishing from our planet by the day.
-The once intact landscapes we’ve depended upon and been in relationship with for milenia are fast disappearing.
-This grief is perhaps the greatest of all, and it is ours to be in, and to learn to live with.
+The once intact landscapes we’ve depended upon and been in relationship with for millennia are fast disappearing.
+This grief is perhaps the greatest of all, and it is ours to learn to live with.

-Below is a short guide to both herbal allies and practical suggestions for navigating grief and supporting yourself physically, emotionally, and spiritually through the process.
 I wrote this guide because I am grieving; because I have grieved.
-And I know that when you are in a process of grieving, you often need to be reminded of many things: that what you are feeling is normal, how best to care for yourself, and most importantly, that it will not last forever.
-My hope is that the short guide below will serve as both a point of departure and a place to which you can return at any time as you walk your own path of healing.
+And I know that when you are in the thick of this process, you need to be reminded that what you are feeling is normal, how best to care for yourself, and most importantly, that it will not last forever.